Gear: Double helical

 Double helical gears overcome the problem of axial thrust presented by single helical gears by using a double set of teeth, slanted in opposite directions.
 A double helical gear can be thought of as two mirrored helical gears mounted closely together on a common axle.
 This arrangement cancels out the net axial thrust, since each half of the gear thrusts in the opposite direction, resulting in a net axial force of zero.
 This arrangement can also remove the need for thrust bearings.
 However, double helical gears are more difficult to manufacture due to their more complicated shape.

 Herringbone gears are a special type of helical gears.
 They do not have a groove in the middle like some other double helical gears do; the two mirrored helical gears are joined so that their teeth form a V shape.
-This can also be applied to bevel gears, as in the final drive of the Citroën Type A.
+This can also be applied to bevel gears, as in the final drive of the Citroën Type A. Another type of double helical gear is a Wüst gear.

-For both possible rotational directions, there exist two possible arrangements for the oppositely-oriented helical gears or gear faces.
+For both possible rotational directions, there exist two possible arrangements for the oppositely oriented helical gears or gear faces.
 One arrangement is called stable, and the other unstable.
 In a stable arrangement, the helical gear faces are oriented so that each axial force is directed toward the center of the gear.
 In an unstable arrangement, both axial forces are directed away from the center of the gear.
 In either arrangement, the total (or net) axial force on each gear is zero when the gears are aligned correctly.
 If the gears become misaligned in the axial direction, the unstable arrangement generates a net force that may lead to disassembly of the gear train, while the stable arrangement generates a net corrective force.
 If the direction of rotation is reversed, the direction of the axial thrusts is also reversed, so a stable configuration becomes unstable, and vice versa.

 Stable double helical gears can be directly interchanged with spur gears without any need for different bearings.

-Bevel

-A bevel gear is shaped like a conical frustum (a right circular cone with most of the tip cut off).
-When two bevel gears mesh, their imaginary vertices must occupy the same point.
-Their shaft axes also intersect at this point, forming an arbitrary non-straight angle between the shafts.
-The angle between the shafts can be anything except zero or 180 degrees.
-Bevel gears with equal numbers of teeth and shaft axes at 90 degrees are called miter (US) or mitre (UK) gears.